Joseph Libbey Folsom

-Joseph Libbey Folsom (May 19, 1817 – July 19, 1855) was a U.S. Army officer and real estate investor in the early days of California's statehood.
-He is the founder of what is now Folsom, California.
-Folsom's controversial purchase of Rancho Rio de los Americanos from the heirs of a San Francisco merchant William Alexander Leidesdorff remained tied up in litigation for many years, eventually reaching the Supreme Court of California after Folsom's death.
+Joseph Libbey Folsom (May 19, 1817 – July 19, 1855) was an American real estate investor, and military personnel in the early days of California's statehood.
+He was a United States Army officer.
+He is the founder of Folsom, California.
+Folsom's controversial purchase of Rancho Río de los Americanos land grant from the heirs of a San Francisco merchant William Alexander Leidesdorff remained tied up in litigation for many years, eventually reaching the Supreme Court of California after Folsom's death.

 Early life

-Joseph Folsom was born on Monday, May 19, 1817 in Meredith, New Hampshire.
+Joseph Folsom was born on Monday, May 19, 1817, in Meredith, New Hampshire.
 He was the fourth child of Abraham Folsom and Mary Libbey.
 Descendants of a family that first arrived at Hingham, Massachusetts in the seventeenth century, and subsequently moved on to Exeter, New Hampshire, Abraham Folsom and his wife lived in a home near the northwest corner of Lake Winnipesaukee.
 Joseph had 5 siblings: Sally T. Folsom, George C. Folsom, Decatur A. Folsom, Charles P. Folsom, and Frank C. Folsom.
 Abraham Folsom died on Saturday, February 28, 1824, at the age of 46.
 Joseph was only 6 years old at the time of his father's death.
 Shortly after, the family moved 27 mi southwest to Northfield, New Hampshire.